 When I was a kid, I thought death only comes to those who are old and sick.
 My dad wasn’t any of those.
 He was young (46 years old when he passed away) and was generally healthy.
 Although, he has maintenance medicines to keep him going.
 He was a big man whom by looks alone demands attention and dictates authority.
 How could he just be beaten by his first cardiac arrest?
 I don’t know.
 I had just seen him that morning before he took a shower, I didn’t know it would be the last.

-I used to think he was invincible, as he had always been.
+“The experience of losing someone we love is a process most everyone endures in a lifetime,” says Annie Vaughn, MA, LMHC.
+But before, I used to think he was invincible, as he had always been.
 I was wrong.
 Until now, I still couldn’t believe that he was gone just like that.